smortezah/Phoenix/README.md

 ## CITE
-Please cite the following papers, if you use *Phoenix*:
+Please cite the following papers, if you use Phoenix:
 * M. Hosseini, D. Pratas and A.J.
 Pinho, "On the role of inverted repeats in DNA sequence similarity," *11'th International Conference on Practical Applications of Computational Biology & Bioinformatics (PACBB)*, Springer, June 2017.